Schedule and Topics

 • Brown et al., “Language Models are Few-Shot Learners” (2020); skim: J. Kaplan et al., “Scaling Laws for Neural Language Models” (2020)

-10/30 (Th) Seminar
+10/30 (Th) Seminar (TBD)

 • Lester, Al-Rfou, and Constant, “The Power of Scale for Parameter-Efficient Prompt Tuning” (2021)